zhengxinchang/pgrtk_build/README.md

 `Segmentation fault (core dumped)`

-Certainly!
-Here's the corrected text with spelling errors fixed:

-"Usually, because the AGC encounters the version incompatibility issue when it is called by pgr-tk.
+Usually, because the AGC encounters the version incompatibility issue when it is called by pgr-tk.
 The well-tested version of AGC is [453c0afd](https://github.com/cschin/agc/tree/453c0afdc54b4aa00fa8e97a63f196931fdb81c4).
 There are some potential solutions for this error:

 1. Use Docker or Singularity to compile pgr-tk instead of compiling on your computer.
 The Docker container must use Ubuntu 20.04.